teaching-on-testbeds/k8s-ml/deploy_lb/index.md

 $(echo siege -c 10 -t 30s http://$(curl -s ipinfo.io/ip):32000/test)

 ```
-copy the output of the command and paste them into your web browser.
+Note the number of successfull hits

 When you are done with your experiment, make sure to delete the deployment and service.
 To delete run the command: